abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

     Little is known that finding one solution for every :math:`n` is... quite easy [#n_queens_easy]_.
     Indeed, there exist polynomial-time algorithms that compute a solution given a size :math:`n`.
-For instance, Hoffman et al. proposed a simple algorithm to return a solution of the n-queens problem in [Hoffman]_.
+For instance, Hoffman et al. proposed a simple algorithm to return a solution of the n-queens problem in [Hoffman1969]_.

     ..  [#n_queens_easy] In computer science jargon, we say that the problem  of finding one solution for the n-queens problem is in :math:`P`.
 Actually, it's the *decision version* of this problem but to keep it simple, let's say that